Frequently Asked Questions:

 Again, part of the Oldster Magazine mission is both de-stigmatizing and normalizing aging by demonstrating that’s it’s happening to everyone, of all ages, all the time.

-Despite rumors to the contrary, I do not have a Substack Pro Deal.
-I rely on paid subscriptions in order to pay contributors.
+I rely on paid subscriptions in order to pay contributors, and myself.
 If you aren’t already a paying subscriber, please consider becoming one.
 Not only will you help me pay others, you’ll help me build this to a place where I can do more ambitious and better and things with it.
 I’d love for it to be my actual job.
 Right now, I juggle this with a bunch of other gigs, and barely get by.

 As a paying subscriber, will I have exclusive access to paywalled content?